realdatadriven/etlx/README.md

 ### **Data Quality**

 The `DATA_QUALITY` section allows you to define and execute validation rules to ensure the quality of your data.
 Each rule performs a check using a SQL query to identify records that violate a specific condition.
-Optionally, you can define a query to fix any identified issues automatically if aplicable.
+Optionally, you can define a query to fix any identified issues automatically if applicable.

 ---